How to get a carer’s assessment?

 helps and whether you would like help with anything.

-?
-Choice ? whether you feel you have any choice about being caring and if you need to change anything
+Choice – Whether you feel you have any choice about being caring and if you need to change anything about the situation.

 After the assessment, you should be notified in writing about the support needs identified and how they are to be addressed.
 You can choose how much to accept of the help that is offered as you know best what you need.